- Thanks to David Sheehan for suggesting this as a topic

 For the second game, Meath took the field in their change jerseys, a reversal of the normal pattern.
 In his autobiography Misunderstood, Meath player Graham Geraghty mentions watching the replay as part of his research for the book and being surprised to hear on the commentary that both sides had been asked to change jerseys for the replay but Mayo refused to do so.

-Mayo did change their shorts, incidentally, but that only amounted to a striping difference and the crest swapping sides with the O’Neills wordmark.
+Mayo did change their shorts, incidentally, but that only amounted to a striping difference and the crest and O’Neills swapping sides.

 Another change was that Meath goalkeeper Conor Martin, who wore a gold shirt in the draw, switched to a blue jersey, though one devoid of an inscription under the GAA logo.

 The game will always be remembered for the early brawl which resulted in sendings-off for Meath’s Coyle and Liam MacHale of Mayo, who had been the man of the match in the drawn encounter.